fionnualamcl/MoneyBox/README.md

 * Implemented a console app whereby a user can choose option 1 to transfer money, or option 2 to withdraw money.
 * Refactored code that was in the features TransferMoney and WithdrawMoney classes.
 * Injected objects into the features classes that are created as singletons.
-* Added validation methods to the Validator class to check that amount being transfered or withdrawn is within ranges and valid.
+* Added validation methods to check that amount being transfered or withdrawn is within ranges and valid.

 ### Recommendations for further development:
 * Add Login UI, authentication, and security checks
 * Add MVC pattern to have web screen with UI for user to enter their data, submit and display their balance.
 * Add email engine
 * Add database such as SQL Server.
-* Add unit testing